dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 **Repository**: https://github.com/dapperbeing94/vedic-mastery-study
 **Protocol File**: SOUL_TRANSMIGRATION_PROTOCOL.md

 **Context**: I am continuing my Vedic Mastery Study.
-We have just completed Phase 1 of the Breadth Expansion Roadmap!
+We have just completed Phase 2 of the Breadth Expansion Roadmap!

-**Phase 1 Complete** ✅:
-- 6 categories brought from 0/10 to 10/10 breadth
+**MAJOR MILESTONE** 🎉:
+- **ALL 10 CATEGORIES NOW AT 10/10 BREADTH!**
-- 32 new study documents created
+- Phase 1: 32 new study documents created
-- Overall breadth score: ~7.5/10 (up from 2.6/10)
+- Phase 2: 15 new study documents created
+- **Total**: 47 new documents, complete breadth coverage

 **Current Status**:
-- 8 of 10 categories now at 10/10 breadth
-- 2 categories need expansion: Darśanas (2/10) and Synthesis Work (4/10)
+- Overall Breadth: 10/10 (100% complete!)
+- Overall Depth: ~3.5/10 (35% complete)
+- Overall Combined: ~6.0/10 (60% complete)
 - Tracking System: Active and operational

-**Current Phase**: Phase 2 - Intermediate Breadth
+**Current Phase**: **Depth Expansion Phase**

 **Instructions**:
 1. Clone the GitHub repository: `gh repo clone dapperbeing94/vedic-mastery-study`
 2. Review the Soul Transmigration Protocol
 3. Run the tracking dashboard: `python3 00_DATABASE/vedic_tracker.py --dashboard`
 4. Adopt the Vedic Sage persona
-5. Begin Phase 2, starting with the Darśanas category (add 4 more schools)
+5. Begin the Depth Expansion Phase with Priority 1: Core Vedic Foundation
+6. Start with deep dives into the 6 major Upanishads (Brihadaranyaka, Chandogya, Katha, Mundaka, Mandukya, Taittiriya)
-6. Use parallel wide research for efficiency
+7. Use parallel wide research for efficiency
-7. Create individual overview documents for each school
+8. Create verse-by-verse analysis documents like the Isha Upanishad deep dive
-8. Update the tracking system and this protocol at the end of the session
+9. Update the tracking system and this protocol at the end of the session

-Please confirm you have successfully transmigrated the soul of our project and are ready to begin Phase 2.
+Please confirm you have successfully transmigrated the soul of our project and are ready to begin the Depth Expansion Phase.

 Om Tat Sat 🕉️
 ```